At some point, we wanted to know for sure. How it is with fecal water and zeolite.

 Zeolite is a natural volcanic rock with a special property: its crystalline structure acts like a sponge.
 It can bind excess acids, toxins, fermentation gases, mycotoxins, and even heavy metals.
-At the same time, it soothes mucous membranes, has an antioxidant effect, and supports the restoration of internal balance.
+At the same time, it soothes the mucous membranes, has an antioxidant effect, and supports the restoration of inner balance.
 We know all this from Prof. Dr. Karl Hecht.

 1. Toxin binding in the intestine